STBGFC/tournament-app/README.md

 ### Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` will run the unit tests with karma and the e2e tests with protractor, for the e2e tests a backend API will need to be running.
+`grunt watch` will auto run tests as the code changes.

 ## API